TechnologyEnhancedLearning/DLSV2/README.md

 ## Making changes to the database
 If you just want to make temporary changes to the database for testing (e.g. adding in some specific data to a table to test something) then you can do that in SQL Management Studio with the SQL scripts as described in the previous section.
 However if you want to make a permanent change to the database, for example to add a new table, then you need to use a migration.

 We're using [fluent migrator](https://fluentmigrator.github.io/articles/intro.html) for our migrations.
-Our migrations will live in DigitalLearningSolutions.Data.Migrations but we don't currently have any.
-The migrations will be applied by the RegisterMigrationRunner method in MigrationHelperMethods.cs.
+Our migrations live in DigitalLearningSolutions.Data.Migrations.
+The migrations are applied by the RegisterMigrationRunner method in MigrationHelperMethods.cs.
 They should get applied when you run the app and when you run the data unit tests.

 ### Add a new migration
 Right click on DigitalLearningSolutions.Data.Migrations and select Add -> New item -> C# class.
 Name it using the convention ID_NAME.cs.
 Here ID should be the date and time in the format yyyyMMddHHmm for example 202007151810 for 18:10 on 15/07/2020.
 The NAME should be some descriptive name for what the migration does, e.g. AddCustomerTable.
 The fluent migrator docs have a good example of what a migration should look like: https://fluentmigrator.github.io/.